winniewandia/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 10. JavaScript script that updates the text color of the <header> element to red (#FF0000
 11. JavaScript script that adds, removes and clears LI elements from a list when the user clicks
 12. JavaScript script that fetches and prints how to say “Hello” depending on the language
+13. JavaScript script that fetches and prints how to say “Hello” depending on the language